Daylight Paper (Printing Out Paper)

-Double toning is the practice of toning a photo paper with both a gold and platinum solution.
-This yields a neutral black rather than the brownish hue rendered by each toner individually.
+Double toning is the practice of toning a photo paper with both a gold and a platinum solution.
+This combination yields a neutral black rather than the brownish hue rendered by each toner individually.

-The initials D.P.O. are used to informally designate a discontinued Post Office cancel (postmark).
-Many small Post Offices in rural America were run out of small businesses such as a general store where the owner would take on the responsibilities of a postmaster for a only few minutes of the day.
-As our population grew and shifted to more urban areas many of these small Post Offices were closed down or combined to create new Federal facilities with full time employees.
+The initials D.P.O. are used to informally designate a discontinued U.S. Post Office cancel (postmark).
+Many small Post Offices in rural America were operated out of small businesses such as a general store where the owner would take on the responsibilities of a postmaster for a only few minutes of the day.
+As the population of the United States grew and shifted to more urban areas, many of these small Post Offices were closed or combined to create new Federal facilities with full time employees.
 In other places whole communities have since disappeared leaving only postmarks behind.
 There are many who collect postcards just for their D.P.O. cancel.

 D.R.G.M. is a German abbreviation for Deutsche Reichsgebrauchmuster meaning Design Registered.
-It can be found on some German printed cards usually in connection with a number.
-It offers similar protections as a copyright notice for non utilitarian designs but only effective for a shorter period of time, 25 years in Germany.
+These letters, usually in connection with a number can be found on some cards printed in Germany.
+It offers similar protections as a copyright notice for non-utilitarian designs, but it expires much faster; 25 years in Germany.